PrefectHQ/prefect/docs/guides/deployment/docker.md

 ### Creating a Kubernetes deployment manifest

 To ensure the process serving our flow is always running, we'll create a [Kubernetes deployment](https://kubernetes.io/docs/concepts/workloads/controllers/deployment/).
-If our flow's container ever crashes, Kubernetes will automatically restart it, thus ensuring that we won't miss any scheduled runs.
+If our flow's container ever crashes, Kubernetes will automatically restart it, ensuring that we won't miss any scheduled runs.

 First, we'll create a `deployment-manifest.yaml` file in our `prefect-docker-guide` directory: